Skip to main content

 🌍

-Real-World Connection Area helps when covering floors, paper, or garden beds.
-Perimeter helps when measuring borders, frames, and fences.
+Real-World Connection Area helps when covering floors, paper, walls, or garden beds.
+Perimeter helps when measuring borders, frames, fences, and the distance around a playground or garden.